 According to the CDC, the more signs a person shows, the greater the risk.

-If someone close to you is exhibiting warning signs, the CDC recommends ensuring that the individual is not left alone and taking the following steps: removing any firearms, sharp objects, alcohol and drugs from the area; calling the suicide prevention lifeline (for veterans, the number is 800-273-8255, press 1); and taking the person to an emergency room or medical professional.
+If someone close to you is exhibiting warning signs, the CDC recommends ensuring that the individual is not left alone and taking the following steps: removing any firearms, sharp objects, alcohol and drugs from the area; calling or texting the National Suicide and Crisis Lifeline at 988; and taking the person to an emergency room or medical professional.